the-programmers-hangout/website/src/content/resources/language/c-sharp/basic-info.md

 C# has many features to develop robust and durable applications.

-- Garbe collections take care of automatically reclaim occupied memory by unreachable unused objects.
+- Garbage collections take care of automatically reclaiming occupied memory by unreachable unused objects.

 - Nullable types guard against variables that don't refer to allocated objects.